 Taike and its national and regional arts councils do not award special subsidies amounting to less than 2000 euros.

-The amount of operational subsidies is at least 10,000 euros.
-Operational subsidies may cover a maximum of 70% of the total amount of eligible expenses.
+The amount of operational subsidies is at least 10 000 euros (performing arts 15 000 euros).
+Operational subsidies may cover a maximum of 80% of the total amount of eligible expenses.

 What to include in the purpose of the subsidy